alafSantos/Bank-PAC-Project-/README.md

  * **Year:** 2017

 ## Documentation
-Since this repository is a result of a Brazilian undergraduate course project focused in object-oriented programming (OOP) techniques developed in 2017, all the produced documentation are in Portuguese.
+Since this repository is a result of a Brazilian undergraduate course project focused on object-oriented programming (OOP) techniques developed in 2017, all the produced documentation is in Portuguese.
 This document can be found in the docs folder.

 ## Compilation and Usage
 Firstly, create a build folder inside the project directory.
 The following command may help you: